Friday, June 13, 2025

 Factors Affecting Hair Growth

 Some triggers can push hair into the shedding phase too soon.
-This leads to excessive hair shedding causes.
+This leads to excessive hair shedding.
 Common factors include:

-• Hormonal shifts: Changes in estrogen, testosterone, or thyroid hormones can shorten growth phases.
+• Hormonal shifts: Estrogen, testosterone, or thyroid hormone changes can shorten growth phases.

 • Nutrient gaps: Not enough iron or protein weakens follicles, slowing regrowth.